-Gender disparity in Kashmir’s regional press is extremely high and newsrooms are extremely gendered spaces where women are assigned beats that pertain to women or issues assumed to be of interest to women whereas other news often considered ‘hard’ is given to men (Din & Noor, 2014).
+Gender disparity in Kashmir’s regional press is extremely high and newsrooms are extremely gendered spaces where women are assigned beats that pertain to women or issues assumed to be of interest to women, whereas other news that is often considered “hard” is given to men (Din & Noor, 2014).
 While women study journalism and are keen to be professionals in the field, media organizations are often reluctant to hire them forcing them to consider other careers (Shah, Qadri & Babu, 2019).
 It is important to note that women courageously fight back against such restrictions (Shah & Bhat, 2022).
 In recent times, scholars have focused on the importance of having more women participate.
-In Kashmir, social norms and extended strife have created situations where women are crucial to highlighting marginalized voices and replacing the portrayal of women as casualties of strife with more empowered narratives – establishing themselves as journalists rather than as victims of conflict (Hassan, 2023).
+In Kashmir, social norms and extended strife have created situations where women are crucial to highlighting marginalized voices and replacing the portrayal of women as casualties of strife with more empowered narratives—establishing themselves as journalists rather than as victims of conflict (Hassan, 2023).

 Journalism Education in Kashmir

 In spite of the relentless repression, Kashmir has a rich media landscape comprising both traditional and digital media and a strong tradition of journalism education.
-With 372 registered and non-registered news publications and nearly a dozen English language newspapers, the media scenario comprises a mix of digital and traditional media like newspapers like Greater Kashmir, Rising Kashmir, news bureaus such as Kashmir News observer (KNO), Global News Service (GNS) Radio Kashmir, and other private FM channels.
+With 372 registered and non-registered news publications and nearly a dozen English language newspapers, the media scenario comprises a mix of digital and traditional media, for example, newspapers such as Greater Kashmir and Rising Kashmir, news bureaus such as Kashmir News observer (KNO), Global News Service (GNS) Radio Kashmir, and other private FM channels.
 Journalists regularly win prestigious international awards.
-For example, Channi Anand, Mukhtar Khan and Dar Yasin of Associated Press won the Pulitzer in 2020 followed by Sanna Irshad Mattoo in 2022.
+For example, Channi Anand, Mukhtar Khan, and Dar Yasin of Associated Press won the Pulitzer in 2020, followed by Sanna Irshad Mattoo in 2022.
 Fahad Shah, founding editor of The Kashmir Walla, was awarded the 25th Human Rights Press Awards in 2021 and Burhan Bhat won the Rory Peck Award in November 2022.
-Women journalists like Aliya Bashir, Masrat Zahra and Anuradha Bhasin, the executive editor of The Kashmir Times, one of the oldest English dailies in Jammu and Kashmir relentlessly work to make journalism more feminist in Kashmir.
-Kashmir has various universities like the University of Kashmir, Indian institute of mass communication in Jammu, Central University of Kashmir and Government Degree College Anantnag, among others, that offer graduate and postgraduate degrees in journalism and mass communication.
+Women journalists like Aliya Bashir, Masrat Zahra, and Anuradha Bhasin, the executive editor of The Kashmir Times, one of the oldest English dailies in Jammu and Kashmir, work relentlessly to make journalism more feminist in Kashmir.
+Kashmir has various universities, like the University of Kashmir, Indian institute of mass communication in Jammu, Central University of Kashmir, and Government Degree College Anantnag, among others, that offer graduate and postgraduate degrees in journalism and mass communication.
 Students have to create their own niche such as photojournalist Masrat Zahra did, when as a student at Kashmir’s Central University’s journalism department she covered a stone-pelting in Nowhatta (Qadir, 2022).
 But even students have little protection, as the case of trainee reporter and journalism student Sajad Gul shows.
 Gul was arrested under the Public Safety Act (PSA) and released after 22 days in custody for posting videos of families protesting the killing of loved ones (Maqbool, 2022).
-In an atmosphere where journalists are censored, newsrooms are deeply gendered and where women journalists are being forced to give up journalism at a time when their presence is extremely important.
+There is an atmosphere where journalists are censored, newsrooms are deeply gendered, and where women journalists are being forced to give up journalism at a time when their presence is extremely important.

 Methods